Big Business of Cemeteries

 Headstone Manufacturing Process

 "Ask for a Price Guide - The Funeral Home and Cemetery Must provide Those"

 So, our first tip, obviously, is to buy early.
-“Pre-planning,” as buying early is known in the memorial industry, can certainly help you avoid buying on emotion rather than need.
+“Pre-planning,” as buying early is known in the death care industry, can certainly help you avoid buying on emotion rather than need.
 If a salesman says something like, “You want nothing but the best for your mother’s memory is important, right?” when you are buying early, you will be more likely to recognize that as a sales pitch aimed at tacking on a few hundred dollars to your order.
 Buying early also helps you avoid extra costs (for expedited shipping and rush engraving) that sometimes can mount up when customers try to organize a memorial service in a few days.
 It also, of course, leads to peace of mind for everyone – from the deceased to the family members.

 But, buying early can have its drawbacks if you do not use our second tip (which applies whether you are buying early or just in the nick of time): shop around.